DIYSurveys/EDF/README.md

 We are always interested in your feedback and thoughts on new features.
 If you have a suggestion then you should report it through the public GitHub Issues and label it as a "New Feature".

-## The OnePoint Modeller
+## The DIY Surveys Modeller
-The OnePoint Modeller is a tool that provides fast mapping of a Microsoft SQL Database into c# for immediate use in an application.
+The DIY Surveys Modeller is a tool that provides fast mapping of a Microsoft SQL Database into c# for immediate use in an application.
 The Modeller is based around a an XML language and a set of templates that are used to generate the c# code.
 The example below shows a sample of an XML model:
 ```
 <?xml version="1.0" encoding="utf-8" standalone="no"?>
 <!DOCTYPE database SYSTEM "Templates\norque.dtd">